 So at the end of the day I had a new job, a promise of financial backing, and Karen’s blessing to begin something neither of us had any idea of what it was or if it would even fly.
 But God was way ahead of us.

-The next day I began talking with guys around the community about what they thought was needed.
-Among the laundry list of needs given, two answers came up more than any other: 1) As dads, we don’t get to spend enough time with our kids, and 2) We want God’s words impressed upon their hearts.
+The next day I began talking with men around the community about what they thought was needed.
+Among the list of needs given, two answers came up more than any other: 1) As dads, we don’t get to spend enough time with our children, and 2) We want God’s words impressed upon their hearts.

 Putting my SMU marketing degree to use I asked, “So how do you think we should do this?”
 And a couple of guys said, “If there was a Bible study that we could do with our kids…”

 I called Scott and said, “Its Bible studies for dads and kids.”
 Scott then talked with Ray Nixon and said, “I’m helping a new ministry get started – here’s what it is and here’s who’s doing it.”
 Ray said, “I’m in.
 Let’s get it going.”

 So in the fall of 1996 we started 6 Bible studies with 40 dad-son or daughter couples.
 I wrote 3 lessons a week, handed them to the dads to teach, and we’ve kept going ever since.

 My point in writing this is to prove that this whole dads and kids Bible study thing was God’s idea from the very start.
-God answered a dad’s prayer, told some guys what the answer was, handed the answer to me, said, “Do this” – and with help from every one of you reading this letter set into motion this dads and kids Bible study thing which continues to grow nationally and internationally now going on 22 years, and has become a way for thousands of dads around the world to direct their children to keep the way of the Lord by walking along side them.
+God answered a dad’s prayer.
+He put the answer into men’s hearts, handed the answer to me and said, “Do this” – and with help from every one of you reading this letter set into motion this dads and kids Bible study thing which continues to grow nationally and internationally now going on 23 years, and has become a way for thousands of dads around the world to direct their children to keep the way of the Lord by walking along side them.